Driving without car insurance

-Drivers in your state who choose Esurance can download our convenient mobile app, and access proof of insurance and other policy documents round-the-clock.
+Drivers in your state who choose Esurance can download our convenient mobile app and access digital proof of insurance and other policy documents round-the-clock.

 Uninsured drivers in Washington

-A 2011 report from the Insurance Research Council estimates that 16 percent of Washington drivers were uninsured in '09.
-This was higher than the national average of 13.8 percent.
+A report from the Insurance Research Council estimated that about 16 percent of Washington drivers were uninsured in 2012.
+This was higher than the national average of 12.6 percent.